Guide: Islands

 #[component]

-functions now only runs on the server. - Children and props can be passed from the server to islands, without being included in the WASM binary.
+functions now only runs on the server, unless you use it in an island.* - Children and props can be passed from the server to islands, without being included in the WASM binary.

 This means you can run server-only code directly in the body of a component, and pass it directly into the children.
 Certain tasks that take a complex blend of server functions and Suspense in fully-hydrated apps can be done inline in islands.